-My name is Huy Phan and this is a short bio about my journey to being a solo game developer working from home.
+My name is Anh Huy and this is a short bio about my journey to being a solo game developer working from home.

 I’ve always had two passions growing up, science and gaming, it was either be a researcher or a game developer.
-My education led me to become a scientist (Molecular Biology) and up to 2013, I was a postdoctoral researcher in Switzerland.
+My education led me to become a scientist (PhD, Molecular Biology) and up to 2013, I was a postdoctoral researcher in Switzerland.

 However, the work/life balance isn’t great as an academic research scientist.
 Also, the uncertain future, academia politics and chasing grant funding was not something that I was happy with.